reedcr/custom-dashboard/README.md

 5. Collaborate with team members by assigning roles and permissions as needed.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For any questions or issues, please [contact me](mailto:reedcae@gmail.com) or [submit an issue](https://github.com/literacy-dev/custom-dashboard/issues) on GitHub.
+For any questions or issues, please [contact me](mailto:reedcae@gmail.com) or [submit an issue](https://github.com/reedcr/custom-dashboard/issues) on GitHub.